 In 2002, the Office of Special Masters (OSM) held a series of meetings with an informal advisory committee to address the task of dealing with these claims.
 The OSM issued Autism General Order #1 in July 2002, in which it established the procedure for addressing the Omnibus Autism Proceeding (OAP).
 The OAP was created to adjudicate the thousands of claims that were expected.
-As of August 2010, over 5,600 cases have been filed, and over 5,000 pending cases are being divided among the three presiding special masters.
+As of August 2010, over 5,600 cases were filed, and were divided among the three presiding special masters.
 Some Petitioners have withdrawn, as is their statutory right, and may be pursuing claims against vaccine manufacturers in civil court, and some petitions have been dismissed because they were filed after the statute of limitations had expired.

 Until the first autism hearing in June 2007, the Court did not require medical reviews of autism claims because it permitted them to be filed without medical records.
 After the first autism hearing, the Court began ordering newly filed claims to include medical records, and began requiring medical reviews by HRSA, as is standard in non-autism claims.